 Chief Executive Officer

 Marcie Frost joined CalPERS as chief executive officer (CEO) in October 2016.
-She is the ninth CEO and second woman to head the pension fund, which administers a defined benefit retirement system for more than 1.9 million California public sector workers and their families and purchases health care for more than 1.4 million public sector employees.
+She is the ninth CEO and second woman to head America's largest public pension fund.

 CalPERS administers a defined benefit retirement system for more than 2 million California public sector workers and their families and is the nation's second-largest purchaser of health care benefits, covering more than 1.5 million lives.

 As CEO, Marcie oversees a global investment portfolio of $464 billion1, an experienced team of 2,800 professionals, and three lines of business for the fund: pensions, health benefits, and investments.